joanapaisvalente/little-fun-thing/README.md

 # little-fun-thing
-just a cute thing that I saw on youtube
+This is just a really cute thing I saw one day on youtube and decided to follow the tutorial.
+I appologise in advance but I can't find that video anymore!

+# How to run this?
+On VSCode, install Live Server extension.
+After you cloned this just click Go Live on the bottom right corner.